Credit Note Meaning

 No. These notes can be issued at any time they need or the situation arises for the business.

-No. Credit Notes are not an invoice but a supplementary document that goes along with an invoice in case there are changes on the invoice.
+No, a credit note is not an invoice but a supplementary document that goes along with an invoice in case there are changes.

-A debit note is issued by the buyer whereas a credit note is issued by the supplier
+A debit note is issued by the buyer whereas a credit note is issued by the supplier.

-Yes. myBillBook provides you with an inbuilt template that you can use and just put in the details to raise an invoice.
+Yes. myBillBook provides you with an inbuilt template you can use and just put in the details to raise an invoice.
 You can also edit the template according to your needs and make a credit note that suits your business.

 Can I get a refund using a credit note?

 A credit note does not equal a refund.
 It depends on the terms of the agreement between the supplier and the recipient.
 In some cases, the supplier may agree to give a refund, while others may agree to hold the funds “in credit” so that the recipient may make future purchases without payment.